 Most scholarships are offered directly by the universities themselves, and these will be listed on their websites.

-There are several well-established scholarship programmes available for international students: the Australia Awards, which is funded by the Australian government and covers full tuition fees, travel expenses and some living costs; the APEC Women in Research Fellowship Program, offering financial support to female researchers from developing APEC economies who plan to pursue a research programme, which partners with Australian universities; and the Endeavour Postgraduate Awards, offering support to international students enrolling in an MA or PhD degree.
+There are well-established scholarship programmes available for international students such as the the Australia Awards, which is funded by the Australian government and covers full tuition fees, travel expenses and some living costs.

 Read more in this series

 The cost of studying at a university in the United States

 The cost of studying at a university in the UK

 The cost of studying at a university in Germany